markstory/ursa-minor-keyboard/README.md

   reaching under the palm.
 * **No Frills, or Frills** The base model has a simple stripped down keyboard.
   It has no lights, no encoders, just 58 switches and wires.
-The bling model includes support for per-key RGB, and case mounting holes for more elaborate enclosures in the future.
+The bling model includes support for per-key RGB.

 ### v01/base

 This is a basic board design.
 It has has no frills and a smaller parts list.
-The intention is that it used caseless with self-adhesive feet, or bare on the switch pins/diodes.
+The intention is that it used caseless with self-adhesive feet, or directly on a desk.

 ### v01/bling

-This board builds on `v01/base` and adds per-key RGB lighting via RGB matrix drivers over I2C.
+This design builds on the `v01/base` and adds per-key RGB lighting via RGB matrix drivers over I2C.
+Like the base board it is intended to be used caseless.

-### Firmware?
+### Firmware

-Firmware for the PCB design is not complete.
+Firmware for these PCB designs can be found in my [QMK fork](https://github.com/markstory/qmk_firmware/tree/ursa-minor-v1).

 ## FAQ

 **Why Ursa Minor?**

-The keypad shape and thumb ar remind me of [Ursa Minor](https://en.wikipedia.org/wiki/Ursa_Minor).
+The keypad shape and thumb arc remind me of [Ursa Minor](https://en.wikipedia.org/wiki/Ursa_Minor).